sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 ```
 categories: ['painting', 'drawing']
 ```
-7. The `title` field is not currently used, but cannot be blank, so the convention is to add the human-readable title of your new portfolio.
+7. The `title` field is not currently used, but eleveny.js does not allow it to be blank, so the convention is to add the human-readable title of your new portfolio.
 For example, `Fine Art`.

 The content of `index.html` should now look something like this:
 ```